Extraocular muscles

 This answer is incorrect.

-This presentation is typical of a paresis of the left medial rectus.
+This presentation is typical of a paresis of the left lateral rectus.
 The right oblique rectus is not a real muscle. (

 See References)